hillerlab/TOGA/README.md

 ## Installation

 TOGA is compatible with Linux and MacOS, including M1-based systems.
-It has been tested and verified to work with Python versions 3.9 and higher.
+It is recommended to use Python version 3.11.

 It is highly recommended to have access to computational cluster, but for small or partial genomes with short genes a desktop PC will be enough.